dixie-chick/Documentation/README.md

   2. two-way ANOVA: tests with two different variables (eg, vehicle braking distance based on weather conditions and transmission type)

 **Correlation Analysis** identifies how strongly or weakly variables are related.
 Pearson correlation coefficient to calculate correlation strength

+**Linear Regression** statistical model that is used to predict a continous